 Margaret Whitney, MD, NCMP

-University of Texas Health Sciences Center at San Antonio, MD
+University of Texas Health Science Center at San Antonio, M.D.

 Margaret Whitney, MD, NCMP, is a gynecologist providing comprehensive health care to women of all ages.
 She has special expertise in the areas of vulvar disorders, menopause and gynecologic surgery.
 An Assistant Professor of Women’s Health at Dell Medical School, Dr. Whitney enjoys teaching residents and medical students as part of her work.
 She also values the role of education in the care of her patients.